Holmes Run Trail Repairs

 A: Yes.
 As part of the FY2021-FY2030 Approved Capital Improvement Program (CIP), $6 million was allocated to repairing Holmes Run Trail. $1 million is available for design in FY2021, and the remaining $5 million is available beginning in FY2022.

 Q: What is the timeline for repairs?

 A: Timelines vary on different parts of the trail depending on the level of complexity of the restoration.
-Design work for the Tier 2 repairs is complete and is expected to be implemented in 2021.
+Design and Construction for the Tier 2 repairs is complete and construction is underway.
+Due to market factors, construction timelines will be effected.
 For the Tier 1 areas, the damage is more severe and will require more time to address.
-The City is currently procuring a design contract for the Tier 1 repairs.
+The City is currently designing Tier 1 repairs.

 Q: What is the best way to get updates on this project?

 A: The best way to get updates on the status of the trail repairs is to visit this webpage.
 Updates will be posted as they occur.
 Residents may also subscribe to the City’s eNews service .